-Currently, passenger and commercial vehicles entering the U.S. from Mexico are delayed at the SLRC-San Luis border crossing because the existing infrastructure and facilities are inadequate to handle this high volume of traffic.
-According to a recent study, northbound traffic experiences an average 1.8 hour delay per commercial vehicle, resulting in substantial air pollutant emissions from idling diesel engines.
-Since the current port is located in the heart of the downtown area and commercial vehicles must cross though this densely-populated city to access the port, residents are constantly exposed to high concentrations of these harmful emissions.
-In addition, commercial vehicles contribute to heavy congestion and frequent traffic jams along the city’s main roads.
+Because of its geographic location San Luis Río Colorado is an important port of entry for the transportation of merchandise to all the major regional commercial centers in both countries, averaging 1,641 vehicles crossings a day at San Luis Río Colorado International Bridge I in 2008.
+However, passenger and commercial vehicles entering the U.S. from Mexico were delayed at the border crossing because the existing infrastructure and facilities were inadequate to handle this high volume of traffic.
+Northbound traffic averaged a 1.8- hour delay per commercial vehicle, resulting in substantial air pollutant emissions from idling diesel engines.
+Since the port is located in the heart of the downtown area and commercial vehicles must cross though this densely-populated city to access the port, residents were constantly exposed to high concentrations of these harmful emissions.
+In addition, commercial vehicles contributed to heavy congestion and frequent traffic jams along the city’s main roads.

 |Total Project Cost||Reserved|

-US 10.13M - NADB Loan
+US 10.13M - NADBank Loan